UPenn Optimization Seminar

 - Organizers: Jason Altschuler and Hamed Hassani

-- Administrative coordinator: Sonia Rodriguez (email: soniacr@seas.upenn.edu)
+- Administrative coordinator: Sonia Castro (email: soniacr@seas.upenn.edu)

 About